xLSX285/EnterpriseG/README.md

 - Specify the Windows Build Number
 > All current **Windows 10**, **Windows 1**1 and **Windows vNext** Builds work with this script. `As of 08/19/23`

-## EnterpriseGN (Not recommended)

-- `True`: Adjust script to build **EnterpriseGN** instead of EnterpriseG
-- `False`: Adjust script to build **EnterpriseG** `Default`

-> Please note that this will require `Microsoft-Windows-EditionSpecific-EnterpriseGN-Package.ESD` instead of `Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD` - Be aware that Cumulative Updates cannot be installed online through Windows Updates and must be reconstructed and installed offline!
-It's better to stick with EnterpriseG since it can be updated online (with exception being Insider Previews, they can be updated only through inplace upgrades)

 ## vNext

 - `True`: Recommended for **Canary** Channel Builds
 - `False`: Recommended for **Stable**, **Release Preview**, **Beta** & **Dev** Channel Builds `Default`

-## ActivateWindows

-- ```True```: Will copy activation script onto the Image pre-activating Windows upon installation using KMS38
-- ```False```: Windows will not be activated ```Default```

-## AdvancedTweaks

-- `True`: Script will add additional registry keys to hide Recommended Section, turn off GameDVR etc.
-- `False`: Script wont add additional registry keys to hide Recommended Section, turn off GameDVR etc. `Default`

-## DisableCompatibilityCheck

-- `True`: Disable checks for compatible hardware (TPM, CPU, RAM, Storage, Secure Boot etc.)
-- `False`: Windows will check if your PC is compatible with this Version of Windows `Default`

-> You can check **[here](https://learn.microsoft.com/en-us/windows/whats-new/windows-11-requirements)** if your PC is compatible with the latest version of Windows.
-Note that you need to add the boot.wim to the EnterpriseG folder in order to apply properly.

 ## WimToESD